Revisiting Event Study Designs: Robust and Efficient Estimation: Imputation-Based Estimation and Testing

-Like before, we further suppose that a researcher has chosen estimation target $\tau_{w}$ and made \ref{assu:NoAnticip}.
-Some model of treatment effects (\ref{assu:A2}) is also assumed, although our main focus is on the null model, under which treatment effect heterogeneity is unrestricted.
-Letting $\varepsilon_{it}=Y_{it}-\expec{Y_{it}}$ for $it\in\Omega$, we thus have under \ref{assu:A1prime,assu:NoAnticip,assu:A2prime}:
+Throughout, we continue to suppose that the researcher chose the estimation target $\tau_{w}$ and assumed a model of $Y_{it}(0)$ (\ref{assu:A1prime}) and no anticipation.
+Some model of treatment effects (\ref{assu:A3}) may also be assumed, although our main focus is on the null model, under which treatment effect heterogeneity is unrestricted.
+Letting $\varepsilon_{it}=Y_{it}-\expec{Y_{it}}$ for $it\in\Omega$, we thus have under \ref{assu:A1prime,assu:A2,assu:A3prime}:

+We assume throughout that $\tau_{w}=w_{1}'\Gamma\theta$ is identified. \ref{prop:identification} provides conditions for identification.
+First, we provide a general rank condition on the matrices of unit-specific and other covariates that requires that the covariate space of treated observations is spanned by that of the untreated ones.
+This assumption allows us to estimate from the untreated observations those nuisance parameters that are necessary to impute control outcomes of the treated observations, thus providing identification.
+Second, we derive specific conditions for the case where the parameter $\delta$ represents time fixed effects and $A_{it}$ may vary over time but not across units (as with unit FEs and unit-specific linear trends).
+In this case, we show that there is identification if (i) the $A_{it}$ are not collinear for any relevant unit and (ii) there is at least one untreated unit at the end of the time period of interest.